google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 <img src="imgs/semantic-inspector.png" srcset="imgs/semantic-inspector.png 1x, imgs/semantic-inspector-2x.png 2x" />

 ## Open Graph Protocol (OGP)
-Second option is to use RDFa based markup called OGP (Open Graph Protocol).
+Second option is to use RDFa based markup called Open Graph Protocol (OGP).
 Here's an example:
 {% include_code _code/social-sites.html ogp %}
-By adding these meta tags in `head` section of a webpage, your website can provide various information to the social site where it is shared on.
+By adding these meta tags in `head` section of your webpage, it can provide various information to the social site where it is shared on.

 ### Properties and contents
-A meta tag consists of a `property` attribute and a `content` attribute.
+A `meta` tag consists of a `property` attribute and a `content` attribute.
 Properties and contents take following values:

 <table class="table-2">
   <colgroup>